newmatik/NPrint/README.md

 flask run
 ```

-Check if the flask app is runnign by opening the URL in your browser:
+Check if the flask app is running by opening the URL in your browser:

 http://10.1.0.68:3000/api/ping (replace with actual IP)